btdat2506/btdat2506.github.io/README.md

 Fire up a browser and go to `https://<username>.github.io`

-## Acknowledgements
-- Template design based on the beautiful work by [senli1073](https://github.com/senli1073/senli1073.github.io).
-- Background photo by [Caitlin Barnes](https://unsplash.com/@caitlinbarnes) on [Unsplash](https://unsplash.com/photos/aerial-view-of-city-buildings-during-daytime-R4jc8h0Lob8).

 ## License

-Copyright Sen Li, 2023.
+Copyright Thanh Dat Bui, 2023.
 Licensed under an MIT license.
 You can copy and mess with this template.